 Want to start by only scanning, tracking, and attribution affiliate revenue on a section of a large website?
 Here's how:

-- Contact Support to supply a URL to a sub-sitemap that contains only the URLs and lastmods of pages you want to track
+- Use the instructions above for Custom sitemaps to provide the URLs and lastmods of pages you want to track

 - You will need to prepare this sitemap on your own, potentially with the help of a developer.